The Church like Enoch was born on Pentecost and may be Raptured on Pentecost.

 By tradition Enoch, one of the patriarchs from Genesis 5, was born on the day later to be known as Pentecost.
 Enoch’s name means “teaching”, a primary function of the Church.
 For this reason many scholars see him as a “type” of the church as well.
 Genesis 5:21-23 indicates that Enoch was very close to God and was actually taken live (raptured) into Heaven before the Great Flood.
 Pre-Trib scholars see this event as hinting of a yet future disappearance of the Church before the Great Tribulation.
 These same traditions also hold that Enoch disappeared from Earth on his birthday.
 So here’s a model in Genesis 5 of a man identified with the church being born and raptured on the day that would become Pentecost, the day the church was born.

-9 Responses to “The Church like Enoch was born on Pentecost and may be Raptured on Pentecost.”
+14 thoughts on “The Church like Enoch was born on Pentecost and may be Raptured on Pentecost.

 Now that makes a lot of sense!
 I have always wondered about the leavened bread that is at Pentecost.
 Thanks for answering this question that has nagged me for years!